CDL-Quantum/CohortProject_2021/Week1_Trapped_Ions/README.md

 ### [Task 3](./Task3.ipynb): Emperical Cumulative Distribution of Random Circuit Sampling Probabilities

+In task 3, we examine whether the samping probability distribution of the random circuit converges to the Porter–Thomas distribution, characteristic of quantum chao, as the circuit depth increases.
+Reproducing such probability distribution classically is conjectured to be exponentially difficult as the number of qubits increases.
+We demonstrate the convergence of the random circuit sampling probability distribution to the Porter-Thomas distribution by plotting the empirical cumulative distribution for a quantum circuit with 8 qubits with several quantum circuit depth.
+The quantum circuit depths are 1, 2, 5, 10, 100 and 200.
+The figure clearly shows that the empirical cumulative distribution converges to that of the exponential distribution (i.e. Porter-Thomas) as expected.

 <figure class="image">
   <img width="400" src = "./figures/task3_result.png" />
   <figcaption> <b>Fig.3</b> Cumulative distribution function </figcaption>